-This year’s IPCPR offering from Miami Cigars is the Nestor Miranda Art Deco.
+This year’s IPCPR offering from Miami Cigar & Co. is the Nestor Miranda Art Deco.
 In the past, Nestor Miranda and Miami Cigars have turned to Don Pepín García for a lot of their blending, and this years Art Deco is no different.
 However, the blend is something new for Don Pepín.
-Here is what Nestor had to say on the matter:
+Here is what Nestor Miranda himself had to say on the matter:

 - Cigar Reviewed: Nestor Miranda Art Deco Robusto Grande